 - The University Library provides user support and training.

-EndNote X9 is the supported standard, although older versions are supported as well.
+EndNote 20.1 is the supported standard, although older versions are supported as well.
+We strongly advice you to update to/install EndNote 20.1

-Although we do not support EndNote for MAC, this How To Use EndNote in 6 Minutes video (Macintosh Version) might help!
+Although we do not support EndNote for MAC, this How To Use EndNote 20 in 7 Minutes video (MAC Version) might help!

 Support for MUMC staff

-Before downloading and installing EndNote for home use, check the ‘System and Software Requirements’ information, and follow the instructions under ‘Installing EndNote on your computer for home use’.
+Before downloading and installing EndNote for home use, check the ‘System and Software Requirements’ information, and follow the instructions under ‘Installing EndNote on your computer for home use’ or under ‘Installing EndNote on a Mac‘.

 For Windows and Macintosh compatibility and system requirements, please visit: http://endnote.com/product-details/compatibility.

-Most problems occur when an EndNote library (.enl) and the associated .data directory are uploaded and stored in a cloud service like Dropbox, Google Drive, OneDrive, Box, Apple iCloud, Spideroak, etc. The same applies to Word documents containing EndNote code.
+Most problems occur when an EndNote library (.enl) and the associated .data directory are uploaded and stored on a network drive OR in a cloud service like Dropbox, Google Drive, OneDrive, Box, Apple iCloud, Spideroak, etc. The same applies to Word documents containing EndNote code.

-These cloud services encrypt or compress your EndNote – and Word files – in such way that they will become corrupt.
+Your EndNote – and Word files – are encrypted or compressed in such way that they will become corrupt.
 Often resulting in a complete crash of the EndNote program when you want to open these cloud-stored files.

 It is strongly advised to use other means to transport EndNote files and Word files containing EndNote code (Email, USB, etc.).

-UM students, staff and alumni can register for training sessions and workshops, offered on a regular basis:
+Next to those, UM students, staff and alumni can register for our EndNote advanced workshop, offered on a regular basis.

 Some problems with Endnote can be solved yourself by looking on the internet, however for some problems, it is hard to find information.
 The speaker in this course did a great job solving all problems and even provided tips and tricks on more advanced uses of Endnote.
 Even though I had already quite some experience with Endnote, I still learned some new tips and tricks from this course.
 Therefore, I would recommend this course to everybody involved in research.